TITIR1X/YandexImageScraper/README.md

 # YandexImageScraper
-The YandexBot_keyword_search.py script allows you to perform a search on Yandex.com using a keyword provided by the user and then downloads a specified number of images resulting from the search.
+The **YandexBot_keyword_search.py** script allows you to perform a search on Yandex.com using a keyword provided by the user and then downloads a specified number of images resulting from the search.
 The downloaded images are stored in an HTML file in a folder specified by the user.

-The YandexBot_image_recognition.py tool allows searching Yandex.com using a list of images provided by the user in the URL_.py file.
+The **YandexBot_image_recognition.py** tool allows searching Yandex.com using a list of images provided by the user in the URL_.py file.
 By default, it downloads 1400 images resulting from each search and stores them in an HTML file in a user-specified folder.

+**link_extractor.py**
+This code allows you to extract image links from HTML files and save them to a text file.
+First, it goes through a user-specified folder and identifies all HTML files in it.
+Then, it extracts the image links from each HTML file and saves them to an individual text file with the same name as the original HTML file, but with a ".txt" file extension instead of ".html".
 ___________________________________________________________

 **Installation: tested in python 3.10.0 | Windows 10**